dhis2/dhis2-docs/src/user/configure-metadata.md

         | stddevSamp(x) | Sample standard deviation of x: sqrt( sum( (x - avg(x))^2 ) / ( n - 1 ) ).
 Note that this value is not computed when there is only one sample. |
         | sum(x) | Sum of the values of x |

+        > **Note**
+        >
-        Any items inside an aggregate function will be evaluated for all sampled past periods, and then combined according to the formula inside the aggregate function.
-Any items outside an aggregate function will be evaluated for the period in which the prediction is being made.
+        > Any items inside an aggregate function will be evaluated for all
+        > sampled past periods, and then combined according to the formula
+        > inside the aggregate function.
+Any items outside an aggregate
+        > function will be evaluated for the period in which the
+        > prediction is being made.

         You can build more complex expressions by clicking on (or typing) any of the elements below the expression field: